StratoQuantX/StratoQuantX/README.md

 ---

-*Made with ☕, 📊, and a bit of 🤪 by StratoQuant.*
+*Made with ☕, 📊, and maybe some 🤪 by StratoQuant.*